This post contains affiliate links. Please see our disclosure policy.

 Sourdough discard is the same as sourdough starter, it’s just the unfed portion you remove from the jar before you feed it, so using either one is perfectly fine.
 You can find more definitions on all things sourdough in this sourdough glossary.

-This recipe calls for 220g of dark brown sugar to ensure you get the sweet butterscotch flavor blondies are renouned for.
-If you don't have dark brown sugar, you can use light brown sugar and add 20g of molasses to make up for the flavor.
+This recipe calls for 220g of dark brown sugar to ensure you get the sweet butterscotch flavor blondies are renowned for.
+If you don’t have dark brown sugar, you can use light brown sugar and add 20g of molasses to make up for the flavor.

 If you really love those deep caramel flavors, you can use dark brown sugar and molasses.
 YUM!